yunnsbz/101okey/README.md

 # 101okey
 A game that work on external Terminal

-This game is a traditional turkish table game and i make basic version of it for windows
+This game is a traditional turkish table game and i made basic version of it for windows

 You need to launch it in an external terminal